 There is a risk that China will take advantage of the chaos surrounding the transition of power in Bangladesh to strengthen its influence.

-A crowd celebrates news of the resignation of Prime Minister Sheikh Hasina in Bangladesh's capital Dhaka on August 5. (©Reuters via Kyodo)
+People in Dhaka celebrate the resignation of Prime Minister Hasina on August 5 in the capital of Bangladesh. (©Reuters via Kyodo)

 Japan cannot afford to simply sit on the sidelines when upheaval occurs in Asian nations and regions.
 Clashes between anti-government student protesters and security forces in Bangladesh left many dead and injured.
 After that, Bangladesh's Prime Minister Sheikh Hasina Wazed resigned and left for India.